 “These awards highlight the powerful impact of Community Champions in the North West.
 Their dedication to building bridges and confronting hate within UK communities is truly admirable and humbling.
 I want to pay a particular tribute to the North West Board Chair, Elinor Chohan and all of her board members for inspiring our Community Champions to commemorate Srebrenica and help create stronger, safer communities”

 The full list of the winners was as follows:

 Award for Event Creating the Biggest Impact: Merseyside Police

 As part of the regional Hate Crime Awareness Week, John Sacker and his team at Merseyside Police organised for a survivor from Bosnia to speak about his experiences and how communities in Merseyside can work side by side to combat hate crime.
-Resad Trbonja, a survivor of the Siege of Sarajevo spoke to 250 people at the launch of the week followed by a week-long series of events with different police forces across the North West in order to celebrate and promote the region’s inclusivity and rich diversity.
+Resad Trbonja, a survivor of the Siege of Sarajevo spoke to 250 people at the launch of the week followed by a week-long series of community action with different police forces across the North West in order to celebrate and promote the region’s inclusivity and rich diversity.

 Award for Best Educational Event: Survivors Tour

 Remembering Srebrenica, supported by Community Champion Cllr Noordad Aziz and Ismail Hasham, ran a highly successful educational tour, giving students at 13 schools in the North of England the opportunity to hear the testimony of a survivor and gain an understanding of the lessons that can be learned from the genocide.
 Over the course of one week, over 1500 students in Lancashire and Kirklees heard from a survivor who shared vital lessons that are relevant to the UK today.
 A public event was held at the University of Sheffield which was attended by over 80 students.
 The feedback received from teachers and students was overwhelmingly positive and the schools intend to remain involved with Remembering Srebrenica going forward.